 MD Engagement 2026: Reflecting on Progress, Looking Ahead

-Jurong Community Hospital (JCH) colleagues came together on 9 March 2026 for this year’s MD Engagement, where Dr Kelvin Koh, Medical Director, JCH, shared reflections on our progress in 2025 and the priorities that will shape the year ahead.
-The session was a meaningful opportunity to look back on how far we have come, while also looking ahead to how we can continue building on our strengths as one team.
+Jurong Community Hospital (JCH) colleagues gathered on 09 March 2026 for this year’s MD Engagement, where Adj Asst Prof Kelvin Koh, Medical Director, JCH, shared reflections on our progress in 2025 and our priorities guiding our path forward.
+The session was an opportunity to appreciate how far we have come, and to re-energise ourselves as one team for the year ahead.

 Recognition on the Rise

-One of the encouraging updates shared was the rise in staff recognition over the past year.
+One of the uplifting highlights came from our growing culture of appreciation.
 The number of colleagues acknowledged for their contributions increased from 34 in 2024 to 60 in 2025.
-These recognitions came through JurongHealth Campus platforms as well as cluster- and national-level awards, reflecting the growing visibility of the good work being done across the clinical, operations, administrative and ancillary teams.
+These recognitions came through JurongHealth Campus platforms, cluster awards and national-level awards.
+This growing visibility reflects not just good work being done across the clinical, operations, administrative and ancillary teams, but also the spirit of teamwork.

 Strengthening Acute and Community Care Collaboration

-With JCH receiving more complex transfers from NTFGH, this reflects growing confidence in our post-acute and rehabilitative capabilities.
+With JCH receiving more complex transfers from NTFGH, our subacute and rehabilitative care capabilities continue to gain trust and confidence.
 More importantly, it points to closer acute and community care collaboration, enabling patients to experience smoother and more appropriate transitions in their care journey.

 Community Hospital of the Future (CHoF) Model: Meaningful Impact and Future Potential